 - Cook beef until browned through, about 5 minutes.
 Remove from heat and strain out any leftover grease.

-- Once cornbread is removed from the oven and cooled for 5 minutes, use your finger to poke holes in the mix. (see photo in post.)
+- Once cornbread is removed from the oven and cooled for 5 minutes, use your finger to poke holes in the mix. (see the photo in the post.)

 - Pour all but 1/4 cup of enchilada sauce over the top of the cornbread, then using a spatula spread it evenly getting each hole filled and the whole top covered.

-- Place the seasoned ground beef over the top of the cronbread/enchilada topping covering evenly.
+- Place the seasoned ground beef over the top of the cornbread/enchilada topping covering evenly.

-- Then sprinkle the grated cheese accross the top.
+- Then sprinkle the grated cheese across the top.